TheMonk2121/ai-dev-tasks/400_current-status.md

 DSPy RAG:
 1. Searches your actual documents
 2. Finds relevant information
-3. Uses Mistral-7B to generate an answer
+3. Uses Cursor Native AI to generate an answer
 4. Gives you: "Based on your documents, here's what I found..."
 ```